• Email

 • Sautéed spinach with chili flakes for a spicy kick

-• Vegan melty cheese for an indulgent treat
+• Melty cheese vegan or not if you are not vegan for an indulgent treat

 Top down view of the Vegan Potato Cakes.
 Two cakes on a small plate and another big plate with the rest of the plate.
 A bowl of the leftover mushroom filling is next to the plate